 Crop availability is significantly impacted by the parent material, organic matter, calcium carbonate, soil response, texture, and mineralogical composition.
 According to Nayyar et al., 1999, calcareous soils with high pH and little organic matter are more likely to have micronutrient shortages.
 The term “micronutrient” refers to certain vital nutrients that are needed in extremely small amounts for the development of microbes and plants.
 Micronutrients include Fe, Mn, Zn, Cu, B, Mo and Cl.
 Of the micronutrients discovered thus far, B, Mo, and Cl act as anions in soil, whereas Fe, Mn, Zn and Cu act as cations.
 During the past few years, when widespread micronutrient deficiencies were found in the majority of our nations’s soils, wherever intensive agriculture was practiced, the significance of micronutrient has come to light.
 Numerous factors, including soil, environment, crop conditions and management, affect the availability of nutrients in soil.

-Global Positioning System (GPS) and Geographic Information systems (GIS) are also essential tools for determining the soil’s spatial variability.
+Global Positioning System (GPS) and Geographic Information Systems (GIS) are also essential tools for determining the soil’s spatial variability.
 Spatial data can be collected, stored, retrieved, transformed, and shown using a powerful set of tools known as GIS (Das et al., 2004).
 GPS- assisted soil sample collection is crucial for creating thematic soil fertility maps.
 Anywhere in the world, a GPS device can accurately determine the latitude and longitude of the location, it provide soil nutrient status of various site for the future supervision, it is extremely important in agriculture (Mishra et al., 2014).
 The Global Positioning System (GPS) technology is a satellite-based navigation system that uses signals from satellite in orbit to tell users where they are.
 Locating satellites that transmit signals to the device is how a GPS system operates.
 After that, they locate your on earth based on the positions of satellites.
 Geographic Information System (GIS), gathers information about the earth’s surface and transforms it into information that can be shared, analyzed, and understood.
 GIS is mostly used for predicting, weather patterns, land information management, and resource exploitation.
 The preparation of soil fertility maps is now possible through the applications of modern technologies such as GPS and GIS.
 The United States military administrated the Global Positioning System, a space-based navigation and tracking system that accurately determines the location of the object on earth's surface using geographical coordinates.
 A Geographic Information System (GIS) is a computer system used for capturing, querying and displaying geographic data.
 It is easy to change the data regarding to fertility status of an area even after the soil fertility maps are prepared.

 2. MATERIALS AND METHODS